shalva97/Youtube_history_parser/readme.md

-clone the repository and in the project directory run `./gradlew shadowjar` then inside `build/libs` folder should be a jar file which you can run with `java -jar filename-all.jar "otpauth-..."`
+clone the repository and in the project directory run `./gradlew shadowjar` then inside `build/libs` folder should be a jar file which you can run with `java -jar filename-all.jar history.json`

 # this is what it looks like